until our Stadium Games

 then the lower game fees, but do not have to pay game fees for games which they do not attend.

 These players are eligible to be placed on a roster when they request and when an opening occurs.
 They are given

 priority to play before walk-on players unless the number of players on each team prohiht another player that game.

 These players are available to any team.

-(3) Walk-On Players: These players are invited to participate in batting
+(3) Walk-On Players: With a signed waiver, these players are invited to participate in batting

 practice, fielding practice and warm-ups, and all other activities except, perhaps,

 games if there are already 12 players "in the dug out".
 We count